hetznercloud/cli/docs/reference/hcloud_server_remove-label.md

 ## hcloud server remove-label

-Remove a label from a server
+Remove a label from a Server

 ```
 hcloud server remove-label <server> (--all | <label>...)